The Five Senses of The Human Body: Facts Figure & Functionality

 - Ears contain mechanoreceptors which are also a special receptor.

 To illustrate the above, human bodies have five recognized senses: sight, hearing, taste, smell, and touch.
-Here is a brief description of each of our five senses.
+Here is a brief description of each of these.

-- An eye is an organ responsible for Vision to detects visible images and most usable more than any other sense.
+- An eye is an organ responsible for Vision to detects visible images and most use more than any other sense.